 I've learnt a huge amount and truly appreciated the support offered by the lecturers, as well as the genuine enthusiasm they show for their specialism.

 During my course I decided to undertake the role of a student blogger as it is something that not only suits my love of technology and writing, but also appealed because I enjoy helping people."

 It was really important to me that I not only studied a subject that interested me, but that I did this at a university that was right for me too.

 I liked the fact that the course at Edge Hill is accredited by the British Psychological Society and everyone I spoke to at the open day gave very positive feedback.

 What will I study?

 Year 1 begins with introductory modules in psychology.
-In semester one you will cover social and developmental psychology, personality and individual differences.
-The course then progresses into cognitive and biological psychology, exploring the relationship between brain and behaviour, perception, memory and intelligence.
-You will be introduced to research methods and data analysis and be involved in practical work.
+In Semester 1 you will cover cognitive and biological psychology, exploring the relationship between brain and behaviour, perception, memory and intelligence.
+The course then progresses into aspects of social and developmental psychology, personality and individual differences.
+You will be introduced to research methods and data analysis and be involved in practical research work.
 A dedicated module will look at psychology in relation to real world issues including how psychology is represented in the media and how the aspects of the course introduced in other modules can relate to real world situations.

 There is an opportunity to develop academic, personal and interpersonal skills in a specially designed module called Essential Skills in Applied Psychology.
 The focus is on harnessing key undergraduate skills such as academic reading, writing and critique, group work, finding and presenting information, self-awareness and reflection.
 Emphasis also includes student personal development, career aspirations and employability.